Advice for Recovering Jehovah’s Witnesses and other ex-Members of “Communities of Love”

 If JWs made of you an object of shame, read about trauma and scapegoating.
 There are other ways to arm yourself with some truth — just don’t believe that anyone has the whole truth.
 All that you can hope for, finally, is to put together strong truths that hold weight for you and possibly for a community of like-minded others.
 The truly transcendent truths are very rare indeed, and who has the hubris to claim to have a hold on them?
 Can you explain quantum physics to an ant?

 The world is much more complicated than you have been led to believe.
 That does not mean that everything is a hopeless chaos.
 You will have to learn how to tolerate a certain amount of complexity and ambiguity.
 Start small, build your truths on the best knowledge that you can access, digest, and put into your own language, and you will gradually build understandings upon which you can rely.

 When we are all good, and they are all bad, we’ve forgotten our common humanity – and that’s when all the worst aspects of humans come out (my personal battle with this is to remember the essential humanity of far right-wing republicans).
 Jehovah’s Witnesses don’t deserve to be collectively demonized just so that you can distance yourself (even if that is what they happen to be doing to you).
+Take the high road.
 Concentrate on where you go from here, and make your own path by starting to walk it.